janlingen/attendance-manager/README.md

 ### Technical context

 - Spring Boot Framework: the framework of choice as it is perfect for monolith development
-- GitHub OAuth2: the provider of choice for authentication, since most computer science students already use it
+- GitHub OAuth2: the provider for authentication, since most computer science students already use it
 - MariaDB: the database of choice, as it works smoothly between different processor architectures